Sayanc93/GetDomain/README.md

 * **Thor**: Thor is a simple and efficient tool for building self-documenting command line utilities

     Run `gem install thor` to install it before running the tool.

+* **HTTParty**: HTTparty is a simple and efficient tool to handle HTTP requests.

+    Run `gem install httparty` to install it before running the tool.

 * **Rspec (optional)**: Behaviour Driven Development for Ruby.
 It is only needed if you wish to the run the tests.